 - Alzheimer’s/Dementia disease – Alzheimer’s is a progressive and degenerative disease.
 A person can be diagnosed with the disease and still retain the capacity to execute legal documents in the early stages.
 While there is no cure, there are medications available to slow the disease’s progression.
 It should be noted that a positive diagnosis of Alzheimer’s cannot be made until after death.
 See www.alz.org

 - Parkinson’s disease – Parkinson’s disease is a progressive and degenerative disorder, which attacks the central nervous system and impairs motor skills.
-Many patients suffering from Parkinson’s disease also suffer from dementia. www.Parkinson.org
+Many patients suffering from Parkinson’s disease also suffer from dementia and or Huntington’s disease. www.Parkinson.org

 - Multi-Infarct Dementia (MID) – MID also is known as vascular dementia.
 While it can be treated, there is no known cure.
 MID is a result of small strokes in the brain.

-Contesting “Gifts” and Transferring of $$$ on the Basis of Undue Influence
+Contesting “Gifts” and Transferring of $$$ Based on Undue Influence

 To be a valid gift and make a voluntary transfer of money in New Jersey, four elements must be found to exist:

-- A voluntary action is taken where actual (or symbolic) transfer of something of value is made.
+- A voluntary action is taken where actual (or symbolic) transfer of ownership to something of value is made.

 - There is an intention by the person making the gift or transfer to give a gift to another.